-The unquoted investment in OrbiMed Asia Partners L.P. has been valued using the Net Asset Value presented in the Statement of Partner's Capital Activity as at 31 March 2023, as permitted under the IPEV guidelines.
-The Consolidated Financial Statements of the partnership for the year ended 31 December 2022 were audited by KPMG LLP (New Jersey Headquarters) and were approved on 30 March 2023.
+The unquoted investment in OrbiMed Asia Partners L.P. has been valued using the Net Asset Value presented in the Statement of Partner's Capital Activity as at 31 December 2023, as permitted under the IPEV guidelines.
+The Statement of Partner's Capital Activity as at 31 March 2024 was received in May 2024 and was not materially different from the valuation at 31 December 2023.
+The Consolidated Financial Statements of the partnership for the year ended 31 December 2023 were audited by KPMG LLP (New Jersey Headquarters) and were approved on 29 March 2024.

-The following two investments, StemiRNA and XtalPi have been valued by Kroll, an independent valuer, using the probability - weighted expected returns methodology (PWERM).
+The investments in Stemirna Therapeutics and XtalPi have been valued by Kroll, an independent valuer, using the probability - weighted expected returns methodology (PWERM).
+The valuations have been approved by the Board on the recommendation of the Valuation Committee.
 Under the PWERM, fair value is determined through consideration of the values of the investment under a range of scenarios.
-These scenarios range from the "partial recovery" or "full recovery" of the amount invested, through to a number of IPO or similar exit scenarios.
+These scenarios range from the "no recovery" to "full recovery" of the amount invested, through to a number of IPO or similar exit scenarios.
 Each scenario is assigned a probability, with the value of the investment reflecting the sum of each scenario's valuation weighted by the probability of its occurrence.
 Examples of the inputs into the valuation models are:

-- The probability assigned to potential future outcomes; - Likely exit scenarios; and - The discount rate used to calculate the present value of future outcomes..
+- The probability assigned to potential future outcomes; - Likely exit scenarios; and - The discount rate used to calculate the present value of future outcomes.